Understanding the Signs and Symptoms of Sinusitis

 - Dulled sense of smell or taste

 - Severe nasal congestion

-Areas of Paranasal Sinusitis
+Areas Of Paranasal Sinusitis

 Each paranasal sinus will have its own distinct symptoms when it becomes infected.
 Therefore, the exact area where you have pain or tenderness will let you know which sinus is affected.
 It is important that you understand the different symptoms below for a specific sinusitis location.

 – symptoms include feelings of pain or pressure in the cheek (maxillary) area.
 These symptoms often manifest themselves as toothaches or headache.
-Maxillary sinusitis can be from a blocked maxillary sinus or as the result of dental problems, as many who are diagnosed share a trait of close proximity of the teeth and the sinus floor.
+Maxillary sinusitis can be from a blocked maxillary sinus or as the result of dental problems, as many who are diagnosed share a trait of the close proximity of the teeth and the sinus floor.
 To be sure, doctors will perform radiology techniques to examine further and determine whether or not your sinusitis is of the maxillary type.

 – symptoms include pain or pressure directly behind or above the eyes (frontal sinus cavity).
 The pain will manifest itself typically as a sharp or pounding headache.